himajakinthada28/salesForecasting/README.md

 # salesForecasting
-This  project is about to forecast the next 1 year forecasting on the product specified
+This  project is to make the next 1 year forecasting on the products specified